boldbi/bold-bi-docs/docs/embedded-bi/iframe-based/dashboard-view-mode.md

 4. Copy the embed URL by clicking the copy icon from the Embed Code dialog.
 	![CopyEmbedCode](/static/assets/embedded/iFrame-based/images/copy-embedcode.png#max-width=45%)

-5. Embed the copied URL into other web application.
+5. Embed the copied URL into other web applications.

 6. When you run the web application, it will show the login window or dashboard, based on the type of dashboard.
 When you click the login button and log in with valid user credentials, the dashboard will render automatically.
 To avoid login, use single sign-on [method.](/embedded-bi/iframe-based/dashboard-view-mode/#embed-dashboards-using-external-sso-authentication)